cdapio/cdap/docs/courses/source/courses/c01_reactor-getting-started.rst

 - Chapter 3: Ingesting Data into Continuuity Reactor
 - Chapter 4: Real-time Processing Using Flows
 - Chapter 5: Storing Data Using DataSets
-- Chapter 6: Batch Processing Using MapReduce
+- Chapter 6: Batch Processing Using MapReduce and Workflows
+- Chapter 7: Querying Using Procedures

 .. *Lunch Break*